Hugo-Chia/tp/docs/DeveloperGuide.md

    1. Other incorrect add commands to try: `rmappt -IC T0288759A -I x`, `rmappt`, `...` (where x is larger than the number of appointments the patient has)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _Prerequisites: At least one valid patient present in the list.
+   1. Prerequisites: At least one valid patient present in the list.
 Validity can be confirmed by the appearance of the patient when listed with `list` or `ls`.
 The `data` folder should be present in the same location as the jar file for the app.
 This can be guaranteed by starting the app once and closing it.

    1. Test case (Missing data file): Close HubHealth (if it is open).
 Navigate to the `data` folder.
-Delete the `addressbook.json` file if it exists.
+Delete the `HubHealth.json` file if it exists.
 Launch the app once again by double-clicking it.
       Expected: Default list of patients shown.
-There should be a list of patients displayed, starting with a patient named "Alex Yeoh"
+There should be a list of patients displayed, starting with a patient named "Alex Yeoh".

    1. Test case (Corrupted data files - invalid data): Close HubHealth (if it is open).
 Navigate to the `data` folder.
 Change the birth year of any patient to 1899 and save the changes using any text editor.
 Launch the